thephpleague/csv/docs/upgrading/upgrading-9.0.md

 ### BOM handling

-The BOM sequence constants are now attached to a `BOM` enum like class
+The BOM sequence constants are now attached to a `BOM` interface

 Before: